Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Main result

 \begin{fact}[\citet{de2007pseudo, abbasi2011improved}] Let $(S_t, V_t)_{t \geq 0}$ be an $\R^d$-valued sub-$\psi_N$ process where $V_t = \sum_{s = 1}^t \E_{s - 1}\Delta S_s \Delta S_s^\top$.
 Then, for any $\delta \in (0, 1)$ and any $\rho > 0$, with probability at least $1 - \delta$, simultaneously for all $t \geq 0$,

 \end{fact}

 We note that the above bound holds \textit{only} in the case where the process $(S_t)_{t \geq 0}$ has sub-Gaussian increments, and it is not obvious whether or not a similar result holds for other tails, for more CGF-like functions $\psi$, and adapted (not predictable) $V_t$.
 In the case $\psi = \psi_N$, as noted in~\eqref{eq:LIL_order}, our bound is of the form $\left\|V_t^{-1/2}S_t\right\| = O\left(\sqrt{\log\log(\gamma_{\max}(V_t)) + d\log\kappa(V_t)}\right).$ These two bounds (those based on the determinant of the variance proxy and those based on the condition number of the variance proxy) are fundamentally incomparable.
-When $V_t$ is well-conditioned, we expect our bounds to be tighter than the bound in Fact~\ref{fact:mixture}, as our bounds will be of order $\approx \sqrt{\log\log(\gamma_{\max}(V_t)) + d}$.
-If $\kappa(V_t) \approx \gamma_{\max}(V_t),$ we may expect the determinant rate bound in Fact~\ref{fact:mixture} to be tighter, as the bound provided by Theorem~\ref{thm:vector} will be of order $\approx \sqrt{\log\log(\gamma_{\max}(V_t)) + d\log(\gamma_{\max}(V_t))}$, and $d\log\gamma_{\max}(V_t) \geq \log\det(V_t)$ (ignoring the shift $\rho$ in the covariance matrix).
+When $V_t$ is well-conditioned, we expect our bounds to be tighter than the bound in Fact~\ref{fact:mixture}, as our bounds will be $O(\sqrt{\log\log(\gamma_{\max}(V_t)) + d})$.
+If $\kappa(V_t) \approx \gamma_{\max}(V_t),$ we may expect the determinant rate bound in Fact~\ref{fact:mixture} to be tighter, as the bound provided by Theorem~\ref{thm:vector} will be $O(\sqrt{\log\log(\gamma_{\max}(V_t)) + d\log(\gamma_{\max}(V_t))})$, and $d\log\gamma_{\max}(V_t) \geq \log\det(V_t)$ (ignoring the shift $\rho$ in the covariance matrix).
 One particularly useful feature of our bounds is that the do not require a shift in variance proxy as the bound in Fact~\ref{fact:mixture} does.
 It is an interesting open problem to derive determinant-rate self-normalized bounds under more general tail conditions and for adapted (not predictable) $V_t$.

-\paragraph{Backwards Martingale Bounds:} As a last point of comparison, we relate our bounds to the recent bounds constructed by \citet{manole2021sequential} using backwards or reverse martingale techniques.
+We can also compare our bounds to the recent bounds constructed by \citet{manole2021sequential} using backwards or reverse martingale techniques.
 We note that the bounds of \citet{manole2021sequential} hold for \textit{any} fixed norm on $\R^d$ (e.g.\ $\ell_p$ norms, for instance), but we only present the result in the case of the $\ell_2$ norm, as this is the setting in which our bounds are comparable.
 The authors leverage the following bounds in estimating an unknown, multivariate mean from i.i.d.\ data.
 In our statement below, we center all observations so that the unknown mean always takes value zero for ease of comparison.